 Fetal medicine focuses on the care of pregnant women (obstetrics) where there is a need to monitor the health and wellbeing of the unborn child (fetus).
 This includes monitoring the rate of the baby’s growth, as well as diagnosing and managing fetal disorders and abnormalities using both invasive and non-invasive methods.

 Women are normally referred to the unit for routine scans during pregnancy and when a routine scan has shown an abnormality in their unborn baby, or if there is any concern for the unborn baby’s health.
-We offer specialist care, including counselling, for women who are having problems with their pregnancy, or who have had a previous pregnancy where there have been fetal abnormalities.
+At our medical centres in Abu Dhabi and Dubai, we offer specialist care, including counselling, for women who are having problems with their pregnancy, or who have had a previous pregnancy where there have been fetal abnormalities.
 Our doctors work closely with obstetrics and gynaecology teams at the hospital to offer a complete package of care for expectant mothers.

 Our fetal medicine service has direct links with The Fetal Medicine Research Institute in London which is part of King’s College Hospital, led by world-renowned fetal medicine expert, Professor Kypros Nicolaides.
-We also have links with King’s College Hospital’s Harris Birthright Centre in London, a leading clinical unit and research centre for the assessment and treatment of unborn babies, caring for more than 10,000 patients each year.
+We also have links with King’s College Hospital’s Harris Birthright Centre, a leading clinical unit and research centre for the assessment and treatment of unborn babies, caring for more than 10,000 patients each year.